 This section of the Policy Manual outlines the University's and School of Law's general process for students seeking classroom accommodations, examination accommodations, and accommodations related to accessing the University's facilities.
-More specific information about the process is available on the University's Disability Services for Students (DSS) website.
+More specific information about the process is available on UND's Accessibility for Students website.

-The process is a collaborative one that involves the University's Office of Disability Support Services (DSS), the Law School's Office of Student Life (OSL), the students, and faculty.
+The process is a collaborative one that involves UND's Accessibility for Students, the Law School's Office of Student Life (OSL), the students, and faculty.